"Boring! Pagan Evil Wins Again"

 THE CABIN IN THE WOODS is not as clever or brilliant as it thinks it is.
 And, it’s certainly not all that fun, much less inspiring, exciting, or cathartic.

+THE CABIN IN THE WOODS is a different kind of horror movie.
+It begins with two official looking scientists with badges heading toward a control room.
+Cut to five college students taking a trip to an isolated cabin ion the woods.
+It soon becomes clear that the two scientists are manipulating the students into conjuring up some monsters.
+They waken the zombies of the cannibalistic family that occupied the cabin 100 years ago.
+As the zombies start attacking and killing the five students, the remaining students (and the viewer) begin to wonder what’s going on here.
+Especially when one student accidentally discovers a bug in one of the cabin’s old-fashioned lamps.
 The second half of THE CABIN IN THE WOODS contains revelations about mythical monsters, pagan gods, and pagan sacrifice.
 It also contains abundant blood and gore.
 Both halves, of course, contain lots of R-rated, gratuitous foul language, along with marijuana use.
 For all its unique monsters, both human and non-human, CABIN IN THE WOODS is just another abhorrent, obscenity-filled, modern horror movie.
 Thus, demonic evil wins out in the end.
 Now, that’s truly boring, not just horrific.